guillaume-alvarez/ShapeOfThingsThatWere/README.md

 Open source strategy game

+To start the game from sources:
+ * checkout github repository
+ * execute `gradlew.bat :desktop:run`

+To create an executable jar:
+ * checkout github repository
+ * execute `gradlew.bat :desktop:dist`
+ * jar is built in directory `desktop/build/libs/`

 To start the game in Eclipse:
  * checkout github repository
  * execute `gradlew.bat eclipse` and import projects
  * or use Eclipse Gradle plugin to import projects
  * launch `desktop/ImagePacker.launch`
  * launch `desktop/Things That Were.launch`

-To create an executable jar:
- * checkout github repository
- * execute `gradlew.bat :desktop:dist`
- * jar is built in directory `desktop/build/distributions/`

 ## Design objectives